• Home

 While you can use a microwave to defrost the ground beef, I do not recommend it.
 Using a microwave will cause some areas of the raw beef to cook, which results in unappetizing, tough cooked ground beef.

-How to season burger meat?
-When to season burger meat?
+How and when to season burger meat?

 You should season your burger meat after forming it into patties and as close to the actual cooking time as possible.